ECP-VeloC/redset/doc/rst/schemes.rst

   - Evenly distributes the work among all processes in the set.
   - Structures communication so that a process always receives data from its left neighbor and sends data to its right neighbor.
     This is useful to eliminate network contention.
-  - Only reads data from each checkpoint file once, and only writes data to the XOR file once.
+  - Only reads data from each file once, and only writes data to the XOR file once.
     This minimizes file accesses, which may be slow.
   - Operates on the data in small pieces, so that the working set fits within the processor's cache.